PhilippeR26/starknet-webAuthN/README.md

 ## Getting Started 🚀

-- Define your own Supabase database
+- Define your own `upstash for Redis` database in Vercel/storage, and link it to your project.
+Read env variables.
-- define a .env.local file
+- define a .env.local file (take example to `.env.local.example` file)
 - Run the development server:
 ```bash
 npm i